Skip to main content

 The 5-5.5x tier — mid-range multiples

-TSB, Leeds Building Society, Generation Home, Nottingham Building Society, Vernon Building Society, Cambridge Building Society, Newcastle Building Society, Darlington Building Society, and Hanley Building Society all offer between 5x and 5.5x.
+Halifax, Santander, TSB, Virgin Money, Skipton, Accord, Principality Building Society, Nottingham Building Society, Generation Home and Vernon Building Society now offer up to 5.5x, while Cambridge, Newcastle and Hanley Building Societies offer 5x.
 This tier is where many borrowers find the best balance between a competitive multiple and accessible entry requirements.

-Leeds Building Society, for example, offers 5.5x from a £30,000 income — making it one of the most accessible higher-multiple lenders for average earners.
+Skipton, for example, offers 5.5x from a £40,000 income, and Principality Building Society offers 5.5x to first-time buyers from £30,000 — making them some of the more accessible higher-multiple lenders for average earners.
 Cambridge Building Society offers 5x from just £25,000.
 These building societies are often overlooked by borrowers who default to high-street banks, but they can deliver significantly better results.

-Halifax, Accord, Virgin Money, Skipton, Co-operative Bank, Hodge, Santander, and Metro Bank all cluster around the 4.49x mark.
-This is the standard multiple that most high-street lenders offer, and it is the figure many generic mortgage calculators use as their default.
+Coventry Building Society, Co-operative Bank, Hodge, Bank of Ireland and Family Building Society cluster around the 4.49x-4.5x mark.
+This is the standard multiple lenders apply when affordability — rather than an enhanced scheme — sets the ceiling, and it is the figure many generic mortgage calculators use as their default.

 The 4.49x figure is not arbitrary.
 It sits just below the 4.5x threshold that triggers the Bank of England's loan-to-income (LTI) flow limit, which restricts the proportion of mortgages a lender can issue at 4.5x or above.
 By pricing at 4.49x, these lenders avoid the LTI cap entirely while staying as close to the limit as possible.